scriptin/effective-input-slides/slides.md

 ## Comprehensible input method

-- Watching vidoes in your target languages.
+- Watching videos in your target languages.
 - Listening to podcasts...
 - Reading books...